95north/node-portfolio-frontend/README.md

     ####### VIEW RELATED
     Refactor to flexbox view - don't need?
+    Font on NavBar - make so doesn't wrap
+    Font on NavBar - instead of vertically centered, do consistent space up from bottom of bar?
     Make TV Sticky so leftside text scrolls, but TV doesnt?
     Can still scroll to the right and see nonsense.
         --The width is constant!
 About 70% of 150px.